orestbida/cookieconsent/docs/reference/configuration-reference.md

 ## manageScriptTags

+Intercepts all `<script>` tags with a `data-category` attribute, and enables them based on the accepted categories.
+Check out the [scripts management](/advanced/manage-scripts.html#using-script-tags) section for details and examples.

 - **Type**: `boolean`
 - **Default**: `true`

-Intercepts all `<script>` tags with a `data-category` attribute, and enables them based on the accepted categories.
-Check out the [scripts management](/advanced/manage-scripts.html#using-script-tags) section for details and examples.

 ## autoClearCookies

+Clears cookies when user rejects a specific category.
+It requires a valid [`autoClear`](/reference/configuration-reference.html#category-autoclear) array.

 - **Type**: `boolean`
 - **Default**: `true`

-Clears all cookies listed inside a specific category, when the user rejects that category.
-It requires a valid `autoClear` array.
-Check out the [categories.autoClear](/reference/configuration-reference.html#categories-autoclear) section.

 ## hideFromBots

+Stops the plugin's execution when a bot/crawler is detected, to prevent them from indexing the modal's content.

 - **Type**: `boolean`
 - **Default**: `true`

-Stops the plugin's execution if a bot/crawler is detected, to prevent them from indexing the modal's content (for SEO purposes).

 ## disablePageInteraction

+Creates a dark overlay and blocks the page scroll until consent is expressed.

 - **Type**: `boolean`
 - **Default**: `false`

-Creates a dark overlay and blocks the page scroll until consent is expressed.

 ## cookie

+Customize the plugin's cookie.

 - **Type**:
     ```javascript